Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Introduction

 In this work, we develop amortised neural Bayes estimators for irregular spatial data.
 Our novel approach involves representing the data as a graph with edges weighted by spatial distance, and then employing graph neural networks \citep[GNNs;][]{Zhang_2019_GCN_review, Zhou_2020_GNN_review, Wu_2021_GNN_review}.
-GNNs generalise the convolution operation in conventional CNNs to graphical data, and have recently been used for regression problems in spatial statistics by, for example, \cite{Tonks_2022_GNNs_geostats}, \cite{Zhan_Datta_2023_GNNs_geostats}, and \cite{Cisneros_2023_GNNs_Australian_wildfire}.
-Since they explicitly account for spatial dependence, GNNs provide a parsimonious representation for constructing neural Bayes estimators for irregular spatial data.
-Further, they can be used with data collected over any set of spatial locations; this means that GNN-based neural Bayes estimators only need to be trained once for a given spatial model.
-In addition to proposing the use of GNNs in this setting, we also consider several important practical issues: in particular, we show how to design a suitable architecture to perform inference both from a single spatial field and from replicates of a spatial process; how to construct synthetic spatial data sets for training such an estimator; and how to perform rigorous uncertainty quantification in an amortised manner, by training a neural Bayes estimator that approximates marginal posterior quantiles in a way that respects their ordering.
-Finally, to facilitate the use of GNN-based neural Bayes estimators by practitioners, we incorporate our methodology in the user-friendly software package \pkg{NeuralEstimators} \citep{Sainsbury-Dale_2022_neural_Bayes_estimators}, which is available in the \proglang{Julia} and \proglang{R} programming languages.
+GNNs generalise the convolution operation in conventional CNNs to graphical data, and they have recently been used for regression problems in spatial statistics by, for example, \cite{Tonks_2022_GNNs_geostats}, \cite{Zhan_Datta_2023_GNNs_geostats}, and \cite{Cisneros_2023_GNNs_Australian_wildfire}.
+We also propose a GNN architecture tailored for learning summary statistics that can be expected to be highly informative of spatial dependence parameters; the empirical variogram is in the class of statistics that can be learnt by our GNN.
+Compared to MLPs, GNNs provide a more parsimonious representation for constructing neural Bayes estimators for irregular spatial data, since the ``graphs'' in GNNs can be used to encode spatial dependence.
+The explicit modelling of spatial dependence facilitates the learning of a useful mapping between the sample space and the parameter space, and allows the estimator to generalise to unseen spatial configurations \citep{Bronstein_2017, Battaglia_2018}.
+In particular, a single GNN-based neural Bayes estimator can be used with data collected over any number or configuration of spatial locations, and this means that the often-expensive training stage needs to be performed only once for a given spatial model.
+In addition to proposing the use of GNNs for the estimation of spatial-model parameters, we also consider several important practical issues: in particular, we show how to construct synthetic spatial data sets for training such an estimator; how to design a suitable architecture to make inference from data from a single spatial field or from multiple replicates of a spatial process; and how to perform rigorous uncertainty quantification in an amortised manner, by training a neural Bayes estimator that approximates marginal posterior quantiles in a way that respects their ordering.
+Finally, to facilitate the use of GNN-based neural Bayes estimators by practitioners, we incorporate our methodology in the user-friendly software package \pkg{NeuralEstimators} \citep{NeuralEstimators}, which is available in the \proglang{Julia} and \proglang{R} programming languages.